Image

 Phase N/A

-Study Summary: This study aims to help people manage diabetes better at the Midtown General Internal Medicine Clinic.
-Diabetes is a condition where your blood sugar levels are too high.
-The clinic will have special days with doctors who focus only on diabetes care.
-They will also help with other parts of life that affect diabetes, like food, housing, exercise, and mental health.
-The study will also teach medical residents, who are doctors in training, about diabetes care.
+This study aims to improve diabetes care at the Midtown General Internal Medicine Clinic.
+Diabetes is a condition where the body has trouble controlling blood sugar levels.
+The clinic will have special days with trained staff to focus on diabetes care.
+They will also help with other life issues that can affect diabetes, like not having enough food or a safe place to live, learning about healthy food, exercising, and mental health.
+The study will train medical residents, or doctors in training, to help with this care too.

 Study details